-It doesn’t matter if the book genre is mystery, poetry, alien gods, horror, native American history or overcoming divorce, there are always categories and keywords that will help position the book for better search results.
+It doesn’t matter if the book genre is a mystery, poetry, alien gods, horror, native American history or overcoming divorce.
+There are always categories and keywords that will help position a book for better search results.

-Doing sound and accurate market research is what can make the difference between success and failure.
+Doing sound and accurate market research is what can make the difference between success and failure for a new book.

-When you understand what readers think are the best books to read, then you can position and produce a book to suit their buying preference.
+When you understand what readers think are the best books to read, then you can position and produce a book to suit their buying preferences.

 You can self-publish for pleasure, or for a profit.